SamOllason/samollason.github.io/_posts/2026-07-01-f1-copilot-in-azure-foundry-project.markdown

 Human Approval
 ```

 The AI shouldn't be responsible for parsing raw telemetry.
 It should consume well-structured, validated information produced by traditional software.

-That's probably the biggest thing I've taken away from this project.

-Modern AI systems aren't replacing software engineering.

-They're combining deterministic software with probabilistic reasoning.
+That's probably the biggest thing I've taken away from this project: Modern AI systems aren't replacing software engineering but are combining deterministic software with probabilistic reasoning.

 ---